lalunamel/send-me-happy/notepad.md

 		How should requesting another verification code be handled?
 		Right now: If 'Send verfication code' button is pressed, server returns a 'phone already taken' error
 		Later: Clicking that button again should try to send a message to your phone again

+	### Error messages
+	Options:
+		Please enter a (ERROR_CORRECT) (NOUN)
+		That (NOUN) is (ERROR_INCORRECT)

+		Please enter a valid phone number
+		Please enter a verification code that matches
+		Please enter a verification code that is more recent Please select a valid message frequency

+		That phone number is not valid
+		That verification code is not correct
+		That verification code is too old
+		That message frequency is not valid

 To get jasmine to equate jquery objects: